w-yue/arion-dp-2/benchmark/Arion-DP_Benchmark.md

 ## Redis Benchmarking

 ### Throughput(Request/s)
 To experiement how well application may run across Arion DP cluster, we run standard redis benchmarking tool on Compute Nodes and compare the performance between direct compute node to compute node and via Arion DP cluster.
-With redis server run on one of the containers in compute node, redis benchmarking application is launched from another container in different computer node with two sets of benchmarking tests.
+With redis server run on one of the containers in compute node, redis benchmarking application is launched from another container in different compute node with two sets of benchmarking tests.
   - On one container, launch redis server with command:
     - *redis-server --protected-mode no*
   - On another container on different compute node, we launch redis benchmarking commands: